 SSAE 16 (SOC 1 Type II)

 The SSAE 16 assesses the physical security, environmental safeguards and network monitoring controls implemented by CyrusOne.
-Assessing these controls through the SSAE 16 demonstrates CyrusOne’s commitment to the protection of our customers’ assets.
+Assessing these controls through the SSAE 16 demonstrates CyrusOne’s commitment to the protection of all IT assets.

 Type 2 AT 101/SOC 2

 Attestation Standard 101 (AT 101) are attestation standards put forth by the ASB of the AICPA that assess CyrusOne’s controls against the Trust Services Principles and Criteria.
 The principles of Security and Availability are included in CyrusOne compliance reports.

 SOC 2 reports in the CyrusOne’s compliance suite includes test results of disaster recovery and business continuity plans.
 The availability of these services is a critical success factor for enterprise customers.